-To do use location-based querying, your data source must contain:
+To use location-based querying, your data source must contain:

 - A numeric field containing ‘lat’ somewhere in the field name (indicating latitude)

-- A numeric field containing ‘lon’ somewhere in the field name (indicating longitude)
+- A numeric field containing ‘long’ somewhere in the field name (indicating longitude)

 Tap on a table or view containing latitude and longitude fields